spidey000/plane_spotter/BUGFIX_SUMMARY.md

 2. **Test Cooldown Logic**: Verify aircraft isn't posted twice within the cooldown period
 3. **Test Interesting Override**: Verify interesting registrations are always posted
 4. **Test First Seen**: Verify new aircraft are properly marked as first seen and posted
+5. **Test Previously Seen Aircraft**: Verify that previously seen aircraft are correctly identified and not flagged as new

 ## Configuration Example